 Great Lakes Watercross (GLW) is the premier closed course buoy racing and freestyle tour for personal watercraft in the Midwest.
 The GLW events are sanctioned by the IJSBA (International Jet Sports Boating Association), and require an IJSBA membership for individuals to participate.
 A closed-course event is a contest of speed and riding ability featuring multiple competitors negotiating multiple laps of a course consisting of left and/or right-hand turns.
 Obstacles (e.g., log jumps and/or ramps) may be present.
-GLW changed ownership in 2021, and is now being promoted by 2 Wicked Promotions.
-Brad and Jaymi Bohat own and operate 2 Wicked Promotions, LLC and as racers themselves, they make a great team to manage the tour and support fellow racers.
+Great Lakes Watercross is promoted by 2 Wicked Promotions.
 Great Lakes Watercross represents the IJSBA’s Region 6 which is made up of the following states: Wisconsin, Illinois, Indiana, Ohio, Michigan, Kentucky, and sometimes Minnesota.
 GLW hosts several rounds of weekend racing throughout the summer.
-We currently are running a 3 moto system, which means there will be 2 races for each class on Saturday and a 3rd race for each class on Sunday.
+Great Lakes Watercross utilizes a 3 moto system, which means there will be 2 motos for each class on Saturday and a 3rd moto for each class on Sunday.
 Overall combination of finishing points for the 3 motos will determine the overall winner for the round.
-Personal watercraft racing is not your average day at the beach, it is an intense battle of very close racing where participants power through near white out conditions to make their way to the front of the class.

 A typical race weekend will draw many racers and families to an event.
 Watercross is an exciting sport to see in action, and we often find local venues help market our events and they will draw many spectators to their location to watch the races.
 GLW is proud to recognize several racers who have won numerous regional and world titles that race on our tour.
 Racers travel with family and friends to support their needs throughout the weekend.
 In the Midwest, we enjoy nothing more than gathering with friends and family to have a some intense competition during the day and fun celebrations at night!